rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/tire/tire_tree.md

   - the dot on some of the characters indicate the end of a word.
 ```

-#### common operation are:
+#### Common operation are:
-1. **search / contains** -> check whether a given word / full key is present / exist in the trie tree.(The text provided MUST be a word not just any collection of text that doesn't form a word, because if its word false will alway be returned).
+1. **contains** -> check whether a given sequence is present / exist in the trie tree.
-2. **insertion** -> insert a word in the trie tree.
+2. **insert** -> insert a sequence in the trie tree.
-3. **deletion** -> delete a word from the trie tree.
-There are 4 cases when deleting a word in a trie:
+3. **remove** -> delete a sequence from the trie tree.
+There are 4 cases when removing a sequence in a trie:
-   1. The word provided doesn't exist in trie tree.
+   1. The sequence provided doesn't exist in trie tree.
 In this case we don't modify the trie.
-   2. The text provide is not a word.
+   2. The collection of segments provided doesn't form a sequence.
 In this case we don't modify the trie.
-      nb: at this stage the text provided is a word and it does exist in the trie tree.
+      nb: at this stage the collection of segments provided is a sequence and it does exist in the trie tree.
-   3. The last letter of the word provided is represented by a non-leaf trieNode.
-In this case we just set isTerminating field of that trieNode to false.
+   3. The last segment in sequence provided is represented by a non-leaf trieNode.
+In this case we just set isTerminating field of that trieNode to false.(now this is how a sequence is removed.)
-   4. The last letter of the word provided is represented by a leaf trieNode.In this case we just set isTerminating field of that trieNode to false and remove that tireNode then backtrack up while removing the parent tireNodes until you reach a trieNode whose isTerminating field is true (meaning that you have reach a leaf tireNode of another word).
+   4. The last segment in sequence provided is represented by a leaf trieNode.In this case we just set isTerminating field of that trieNode to false and remove that tireNode then backtrack up while removing the parent tireNodes until you reach a trieNode whose isTerminating field is true (meaning that you have reach a leaf tireNode of another sequence).

-4. **prefix matching** -> returns a collection of words that start with the given prefix. check if the prefix exist, if it doesn't exist, just return an empty list but if it does exist, return a list with all the word that start with the given prefix.
+4. **matchPrefix** -> returns a collection of sequences that start with the given prefix. check if the prefix exist, if it doesn't exist, just return an empty list but if it does exist, return a list with all the sequences that start with the given prefix.

-NB: trie can also be used to contain any type of character including special characters and numbers.
-Here am focusing on storing strings specifically words.

-##### applications of binary tree:
+##### Applications of binary tree:
 1. Autocomplete feature and spell checker -> trie suggest possible completion for partially typed words, making them ideal for search bars, text editors and chat apps.
 2. Pattern matching and search -> tire can quickly find patterns useful to tasks like plagiarism detection, DNA analysis and network packets filtering.
 3. Data compression -> by sharing prefix among strings, trie can compress textual data more effectively than simpler data structures.